francois-le-ko4la/LinuxTutorial/HowTo : Setup DNS on Ubuntu.md

 ## I don't want it !
 Because....

 Because.... :
-- ... systemd provide nice issue and we want a correct name resolution........ just do it...... pleeeeease
+- ... systemd provides nice issue and we want a correct name resolution........ just do it...... pleeeeease
 - ... my scripts are using /etc/resolv.conf

 ```ssh